Trans-Neptunian object: Exploration

 The existence of planets beyond Neptune, ranging from less than an Earth mass (Sub-Earth) up to a brown dwarf has been often postulated for different theoretical reasons to explain several observed or speculated features of the Kuiper belt and the Oort cloud.
 It was recently proposed to use ranging data from the New Horizons spacecraft to constrain the position of such a hypothesized body.

 NASA has been working towards a dedicated Interstellar Precursor in the 21st century, one intentionally designed to reach the interstellar medium, and as part of this the flyby of objects like Sedna are also considered.
 Overall this type of spacecraft studies have proposed a launch in the 2020s, and would try to go a little faster than the Voyagers using existing technology.
-One 2018 design study for an Interstellar Precursor, included a visit of minor planet 50000 Quaoar, in the 2030s.
+One 2018 design study for an Interstellar Precursor, included a visit of the minor planet (or dwarf planet) 50000 Quaoar, in the 2030s.

 Extreme trans-Neptunian objects

 Overview of trans-Neptunian objects with extreme TNOs grouped into three categories at the top.